datumorphism/datumorphism.github.io/content/wiki/machine-learning/neural-networks/artificial-neural-networks.md

 The function is parameterized using the network.
 Such parameterization is similar to collocation method in finite element method, where multiple basis is used for each location.

-One of the choice of the function $F$ is a linear combination,
+One of the choices of the function $F$ is a linear combination,

 $$
 F(x_i, \mathcal N_i) = x_i \mathcal N_i,